apache/doris-operator/doc/disaggregated_cluster_api.md

 </em>
 </td>
 <td>
-<p>Name is the identifier of computeGroup, name can be used specify what computegroup to run sql. if not set, will use <code>computegroup</code> and the index in array to set.ep: computegroup-1.</p>
+<p>Name is the identifier of computeCluster, name can be used specify what computeCluster to run sql. if not set, will use <code>computeCluster</code> and the index in array to set.ep: computeCluster-1.</p>
 </td>
 </tr>
 <tr>